beiko-lab/ARETE-page/README.md

 # ARETE

-This is the website of the ARETE project.
+This is website for the overall ARETE project/grant and can be viewed rendered [here](https://arete-amr.ca/).

-Please visit the actual [page](beiko-lab.github.io/ARETE-page) for more details.
+If you are looking for the ARETE work workflow and documentation please visit [the repo directly](https://github.com/beiko-lab/arete)